ashleydavis/mongokit/README.md

-# typescript-template
+# mongokit

-A template for a TypeScript app.
-To make it easier to start a new app without having to go through all the configuration.
+A command line toolkit for interacting with MongoDB.

 [Click here to support my work](https://www.codecapers.com.au/about#support-my-work)